Staying Healthy

 - Do not transfer your child to the next safety seat stage (for example, from a rear-facing seat to a forward-facing seat) too early.
 Keep your child in each car seat stage until they outgrow the seat manufacturer's height and weight limits.

 - Make sure that your child's safety seat is installed securely.
-You should not be able to move a safety seat more than one inch to the right, left, or forward if it is installed properly.
+You should not be able to move a safety seat more than 1 inch to the right, left, or forward if it is installed properly.

 - Always wear a safety belt yourself to set a good example for your child.